-Learn about 7 easy to grow shade loving perennials, a little out of the norm that you will definitely want to add to this years wish list for the garden.
+Learn about 7 easy to grow shade loving perennials, a little out of the norm that you will definitely want to add to this year's wish list for the garden.

 This is great for our electric bill in the summer, but not so great for someone who wants to grow sun-loving flowers and vegetables.
 That being said I have found many great plants that work well in the shade.
-Here are seven shade loving perennials which are not the run-of-the-mill plants, which just might work for your shady areas.
+Here are seven shade loving plants that are not the run-of-the-mill plants, which just might work for your shady areas.